 Areas of focus

-We also support the development of evidence-based policy guidelines for oral cholera vaccine use in outbreak settings, as well as better data collection to build a case for the use of cholera vaccines in endemic areas.
+We also support the development of evidence-based policy guidelines for oral cholera vaccine use in outbreak settings, as well as better data collection to build a case for the targeted use of cholera vaccines in endemic or “hot spot” areas.

 Why focus on enteric and diarrheal diseases?

-Research, funding, and political commitment to address these diseases are lacking, which results in a lack of critical information about the pathogens (including viruses, bacteria, and parasites) that cause these diseases as well as the environmental factors that increase their occurrence.
+Research, funding, and political commitment to address these diseases are lacking in many places, which results in a dearth of critical information about the pathogens and the environmental factors that increase their occurrence.
 Effective and affordable tools for prevention and treatment exist, but most do not reach the poorest communities and regions.

 The Sabin Vaccine Institute is committed to extending the full benefits of vaccines to all people, regardless of who they are or where they live.
-Sabin has built an ecosystem of funders, innovators, implementers, practitioners, policymakers and public stakeholders to work toward a future free from preventable diseases.
+Sabin has built an ecosystem of funders, innovators, implementers, practitioners, policymakers, and public stakeholders to work toward a future free from preventable diseases.